Back to Blog

 • Enforce strict access control methods to external data sources.

-• Use data sanitization and cleansing to prevent user data from entering training model data.
+• Use data sanitization and cleansing to prevent user data from entering the training model data.

 3. Supply Chain